 A foreign entity operating in Canada through a permanent establishment (i.e., an entity not legally separate from its parent corporation) is liable for tax only on income generated in Canada.

 Taxation of Foreign Investment in Canada

-Foreign investors doing business in Canada through a separate legal entity (i.e., a subsidiary) are considered Canadian residents and are taxed as such.
-Income tax is applied to these investors’ worldwide income, and appropriate relief is provided for taxes paid in foreign jurisdictions if the subsidiary also carries out business abroad.
+Foreign investors doing business in Canada through a separate legal entity (such as a subsidiary) are considered to be Canadian residents and are taxed as such.
+Income tax is applied to these investors’ worldwide income, and appropriate relief is provided for taxes paid in other countries if the subsidiary also carries out business abroad.
 Payments made to non-residents are subject to withholding taxes.
 The statutory withholding tax rate is 25%.
 However, this rate is usually reduced through Canada’s extensive network of tax treaties with other countries.

 Taxation of Canadian Investment Abroad

 When a Canadian resident’s foreign operations are conducted through a branch, the branch's income is included in the resident's taxable income in Canada.
 However, a tax credit can be claimed for foreign taxes levied on income attributable to the branch.
 This credit is limited to the tax payable to Canada on the foreign-source income and is computed on a country-by-country basis.
 Canadian taxes cannot be deferred when a branch structure is elected, but foreign losses are deductible against Canadian-source income.